This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Part B - Application

-(3) The policy should be read in conjunction with relevant University policies, including the Code of Conduct, and Conflict of Interest Policy.
+(5) This policy should be read in conjunction with relevant University policies, including the Code of Conduct and Integrity Compliance and Reporting Policy (Conflicts of Interest, Gifts, Benefits).

-(4) University controlled entities are expected to establish and implement their own compliance policies but may resolve to adopt this policy.
+(6) University controlled entities are expected to establish and implement their own Compliance Policy but may resolve to adopt this Policy by resolution of its managing authority.

 Top of PageSection 2 - Definitions

-- Compliance Incident means any incident or situation that potentially or actually breaches or does not fulfil the University's compliance requirements, or causes behaviours that do not conform to the compliance culture.
-This includes non-compliance with legislative obligations, University policy, or University procedures.
+- Compliance Incident means any incident or situation that potentially or actually breaches the University's compliance requirements

-- Compliance Management Program means a set of interrelated or interacting systems, processes and controls to achieve organisational compliance.
+- Compliance Management Program means a set of interrelated or interacting systems, processes, activities and controls to achieve organisational compliance

-- Compliance Network means those University staff within particular operating units who are designated on the Compliance Directory as Compliance Representatives or who are designated as Compliance Contacts and are responsible for the operational compliance of laws on the Compliance Directory that are assigned to them.
+- Compliance Network means those University staff within particular operating units who are designated on the Compliance Directory as Accountable Compliance Representatives or as Compliance Contacts with subject matter expertise and are responsible for the operational compliance of laws on the Compliance Directory that are assigned to them

 Top of PageSection 3 - Policy Statement